huppy309/WebCrawler/README.md

 # Multithreaded Web-Crawler

 This is a Multi-threaded Web Crawler implemented in Java.
 It returns a depth-limited tree that illustrates the set of reachable URLs from the given input URL.
-There are 10 threads that coordinate with each other while processing a single link.
+There are 10 threads that coordinate with each other while processing a single link each.
 The links are appropriately indented in the output to illustrate which "level" or "depth" of the link tree they are in.
 For example, a URL x with a depth 2 (indicated by a 2 space indentation) will be reachable from the input URL such that input -> someOtherUrl -> x.

 ## Usage